linKhehe/ZaneAPI-docs/docs/_build/html/_sources/api.rst.txt

 Image Manipulation
 ------------------

-This section outlines all of the routs used for image manipulation.
+This section outlines all of the routes used for image manipulation.

 .. http:post:: /invert